tilznit/craft.htb/README.md

 ![Screenshot from 2019-07-30 19-38-25](https://user-images.githubusercontent.com/46615118/62795959-9097a580-ba9d-11e9-8821-2610155a7a0d.png)

-Further exploration of the api revealed nothing obviously exploitable.
+Further exploration of the api revealed nothing obviously vulnerable.
 I then looked at the repo in `gogs.craft.htb`.
 Examining the files shows us that we're dealing with a web app created with [flask](https://palletsprojects.com/p/flask/).
 Logically, on `gogs.craft.htb/explore/users` I found four users:

 ```
 administrator